golobby/container/README.md

 go get github.com/golobby/container
 ```

-### Binding
+### How it works?
+GoLobby Container like any other IoC container is used to bind abstractions to their implementations.
-Binding is a process that you introduce the container that which concrete (implementation) is appropriate for each
+Binding is a process of introducing an IoC container that which concrete (implementation) is appropriate for each
 abstraction.
-In the binding process, you also determine how it must be resolved, singleton or transient.
+In this process, you also determine how it must be resolved, singleton or transient.
-In singleton binding, the container provides an instance once and it'd return the instance for each request.
+In singleton binding, the container provides an instance once and returns it for each request.
 In transient binding, the container always returns a brand new instance for each request.
+After the binding process, you can ask the IoC container to get the appropriate implementation of the abstraction your
+code depends on.
+In this case, your code depends on abstractions, not implementations.

+### Binding

+#### Singleton

 Singleton binding using Container: